web-servers/jws-operator/Parameters.md

 ### webApp
 Describes how the operator will build the webapp to add to application image, if not present the application is just deployed.
-It has the sourceRepositoryUrl (Mandatory), sourceRepositoryRef, contextDir, deployPath, webAppWarImage, webAppWarImagePushSecret and builder.
+It has the sourceRepositoryUrl (Mandatory), sourceRepositoryRef, contextDir, webAppWarImage, webAppWarImagePushSecret,Name and builder.

 ### webServerHealthCheck
 Describes how the operator will create the health check for the created pods.